Thursday, June 4, 2026

 It fits in the smallest of laboratory, but there’s plenty of space on the shelves for all for all those staff that you need to have on hand when you work on the laminar hood

-Assemble the trolley quickly and easily by clicking the parts together without any tools.
+Assemble the trolley quickly and easily by clicking the parts together without any specific tools.

 Available from IKEA (Italy: 10 euroUS: 9 dollars